-The differential cross section for the ${}^{1}H(d, pp)n$ breakup reaction at deuteron beam energy of 340 MeV has been measured with the use of the WASA detector at COSY-Jülich.
-The set of proton-proton coincidences registered at the Forward Detector has been analyzed on a dense grid of kinematic variables, giving in total around 5600 data points.
-The cross-section data are compared to theoretical predictions based on the state-of-the-art nucleon-nucleon potentials, combined with a three-nucleon force or the Coulomb interaction or carried out in a relativistic regime.
+Differential cross section for the ${}^{1}\text{H}(d, pp)n$ breakup reaction at deuteron beam energy of 340 MeV has been measured with the use of WASA detector at COSY-Jülich.
+The set of protonproton coincidences registered at Forward Detector has been analysed on dense grid of kinematic variables, giving in total around 5600 data points.
+The cross section data are compared to theoretical predictions based on the state-of-the-art nucleon-nucleon potentials, combined with three-nucleon force, Coulomb interaction or carried out in a relativistic regime.